 Lessons Learned and Exam Preparation

-Practice, practice and read… I cannot stress enough that hands-on experience and understanding all the concepts will help you to pass this exam.
-The key success to pass this exam is to work with the Google Cloud Platform (GCP) on a daily basis for at least 6 months.
+Practice, practice, and read… I cannot stress enough that hands-on experience and understanding of all the concepts will help you to pass this exam.
+The key success to passing this exam is to work with the Google Cloud Platform (GCP) daily for at least 6 months.

-Based on my experience by taking this exam, you should be familiar with the following topics:
+Based on my experience in taking this exam, you should be familiar with the following topics:

 - App Engine.

 To prepare for this exam, there are a lot of materials you can go through.
 In this article, I will list all the available resources so you can choose based on your preferred option.

 You can purchase a combination of the following online training video that covers the exam objective for the Associate Cloud Engineer:

 - Google Cloud Certified Associate Cloud Engineer by Linux Academy.